top of page

 7. John Bateman -- John Bateman, father of Emmaline, was born July 20, 1804 in Tyrrell Co., NC and died March 5, 1885 in TN.
 He had two known brothers, Edwin Jaspar (b.
 1797 in Tyrrell, NC and died in 1868 in Humphreys Co.
 TN) and Jeremiah (b.1811-1875 in TN).
 Family records show that the Bateman family moved from NC to Dickson Co.TN in 1807 and the father died shortly after the move (around 1811).
 Somewhat later, Edwin, the eldest son, moved to Humphreys Co.
 John Bateman married Juliet Thompson in Dickson Co., TN on July 10, 1823.
 At first, they lived on their property on Deer Creek in Humphreys Co.,TN; then he purchased 1640 acres on the east fork of Well’s Creek in Stewart (now Houston) Co., TN, land which became known as Bateman Branch.
 He and his wife are buried in the cemetery behind the old Bateman School.
 Three of their sons fought as Confederate soldiers in the Civil War.
 One of them, Thomas, was killed and buried in Columbia; another, John Jeremiah was captured by the Union in 1864 in Stewart Co. and was later released.
 The third, Patrick Henry Bateman, survived the Battle of Gettysburg, went on to teach school and raise a family, one of his sons (Henry Quaite Bateman) becoming a professional baseball player for Milwaukie.
 John’s wife, Juliet, died in 1876.
 The 1880 census shows John Bateman at age 75, “widowed”, and lists a son, William L. (b.1829, NC), a daughter, Sena A. (b.1840, TN), and a granddaughter, Samantha J. Allbrooks (b.1864 in Arkansas) living in the household.
 The name of John Bateman’s father is very likely Wiiliam Bateman and his mother was Julia Parker.

+John's father married Julia Parker ca.1795 and reportedly brought his family to Dickson Co., TN about 1807 but died there a few years later, around the time their third son was born.
+William and Julia's three sons were: Edwin Jaspar Bateman (1797-1858), John Henry Bateman (1804-1885), and Jeremiah Bateman (1811-1875).
 A Sept.14, 1797 land transfer between William Bateman and Duncan Stewart (warrant 4441) describes William as "a non-commissioned in the Continental line of said state (North Carolina)" and locates the land on "the south side of the Cumberland River and on Yellow Creek above the Chickasaw Trace."
 (Yellow Creek is in Dickson Co.
 TN.)
+It is unclear whether this might be our same William Bateman from Tyrell Co. in Tennessee ten years before 1807.

 8.

 Julia Parker, William Bateman's wife, was born in Virginia ca. 1775-1780 and died in Humphreys Co., TN between 1851-1859.
 The 1850 census states that Julia was born in Virginia in 1780.
 There is reportedly a marriage record showing that William married Julia Parker in 1795, however I have not been able to locate it, and tend question its existence since it would have confirmed the first name of John's father long ago.
 William's and Julia's names match the names of John's first son and daughter.
 The same names were given to the children of his brother Jeremiah and his brother Edwin named a son William as well, indirect evidence that William and Julia were the names of their parents.
-A 1836 Humphreys Co, TN tax record lists the widow Julia Bateman and her land holdings; she also appears as the head of household on the 1830 and 1840 Humphreys Co. censuses.
+A 1836 Humphreys Co, TN tax record lists the widow Julia Parker and her land holdings; she also appears as the head of household on the 1830 and 1840 Humphreys Co. censuses.
 The 1850 Humphreys Co. census shows Julia Parker, age 70, living with her son, Jeremiah, and his family.
-(By 1860, she has died and Jeremiah's family has moved to KY.)
+(By 1860, she has died and Jeremiah's family has moved to Kentucky.)
+It is not clear why Julia continued to use her maiden name, Parker, rather than Bateman, but there is little doubt that she is the mother of the three Bateman children.

 The other possible parents of Julia, found in numerous trees on Ancestry.com, where Julia's parents are listed (with no supporting evidence) as Rev. John Parker (born in 1758 in Baltimore, MD; killed at Fort Parker, Limestone, TX in 1836) and Sara "Sallie" White (born in 1759 in Culpeper Co.
 VA; died in 1824 in Illinois).
 There is some evidence that John and Sarah married in between 1779-1785 in Culpeper Co.
 VA which would fit with the birth of Julia in Virginia around that time (born in 1780 per the 1850 census).
 I have 9 atDNA matches to descendants of John and Sara Parker, which suggests that John and Sally were at least close relatives of Julia, however I haven't found any documentation that confirms that Julia was one of John's 13 children.
 Jo Ella Powell Exley wrote a book about Rev. John Parker's family entitled Frontier Blood: The Saga of the Parker Family, but there is no mention of a daughter named Julia in the book (the author gave very little attention to the genealogical aspects of the family).
 Wikipedia describes John as "a Predestinarian Baptist minister, veteran of the American War of Independence, scout and diplomat for the American government, and famous frontier Ranger.
 He was among the first settlers of Texas before the Texas Revolution and was killed during the Fort Parker massacre in 1836, along with several members of his extended family."
 At the bottom of the page I quote a brief biography of "Elder" John Parker and his family from "Find-a grave."